dev, computing, games

 • one 'frame' where you're obstructed.

-Then strip out IRQs (they create noise), and put the result through a giant diff.
-I used Meld.
+So I put the result through a giant diff.
+For this I used Meld.

 The diff isn't so crazy.